Medically reviewed by Vicky Davis, FNP

 Cognitive-behavioral therapy (CBT).
 This type of therapy involves learning techniques to change thought patterns and behavior.
 It’s sometimes combined with techniques used in sex therapy to treat issues such as erectile dysfunction.

 Counseling.
-When erectile dysfunction is caused by anxiety or depression, talking with a therapist may help.
-You can take part in counseling locally or from your home using our online therapy services.
+When erectile dysfunction is caused by anxiety or depression, talking with a therapy provider may help.
+You can take part in counseling locally or from your home with our online therapy services.

 In addition to medication and therapy, other forms of treatment for erectile dysfunction can often produce benefits.
 These include:

 Vacuum erection devices.
 Vacuum devices create an erection by pulling blood into the tissue inside your penis.
-You’ll typically need to use this type of device with a small ring to maintain your erection during sex.
+You’ll typically need to use this type of device with a cock ring — a device that fits around the base of your penis — to maintain your erection during sex.

 Alprostadil.
 This medication is an injectable treatment for ED.
 It works by causing blood to flow into the penis.
 The effects of alprostadil are instant, making it a fast and effective option for when oral drugs for ED don’t work.